IbrahemHurani/Drone-Simulator/README.md

 ## update
 - if the battery is empty the drone do landing
+- add to class Drone two method Takeoff and Landing
 - Directed Graph feature added.
 (JGrapht library required)

 ## Known bugs